 Doesn’t looking at that make the small effort worth the while?!

-No GMO-free sticker on this sausage!
-And I’m sure that with the few ingredients in the recipe I’m sharing, homemade smoked kielbasa is not only more natural, but more economical as well.
+No GMO-free sticker on that sausage!
+And I’m sure that with the few ingredients in the recipe I’m sharing, homemade smoked kielbasa is not only more natural but more economical as well.

 - Mix the pork with water, garlic, and seasonings.
 If you’d like to taste test, fry up a little piece and then adjust the seasonings as you’d like.